mananrajvir/bounce-2K20/README.md

-# htmlgame
+# Bounce 2K20
-Bounce 2K20 - A simple game designed using HTML and Javascript
+A simple game designed using HTML and Javascript.